 Why do this course?

-It is the Person Conducting a Business or Undertaking (business entity) that is the main WHS duty holder under WHS law and has the overall responsibility to provide the WHS management system that ensures the health and safety of workers while at work (Ref S.19 WHS Act.)
+It is the Person Conducting a Business or Undertaking (business entity) that is the main WHS duty holder under WHS law and has the overarching legal responsibility to provide a WHS management system that ensures the health and safety of workers while at work (Ref S.19 WHS Act.)

-As officers of the PCBU, business owners, company directors, and CEOs are tasked with specific responsibilities and activities under Section 27 of the WHS Act to ensure that the business complies with its primary duties.
-These are non-delegable duties requiring active participation on the part of the officers of the PCBU.
+Business owners, company directors, and CEOs are tasked with specific responsibilities and activities under Section 27 of the WHS Act to ensure that the business complies with its primary duties.
+These are non-delegable duties requiring active participation on the part of the Directors of the business.

-• The actions an officer does in practice are broadly classified as “exercising due diligence.”
+The actions directors must do in practice are broadly classified as “exercising due diligence.”

-• There are 6 bulleted expectations listed in Section 27 of the WHS Act.
-With examples provided, the list becomes 11 routine actions that officers of a PCBU must do to demonstrate "due diligence."
+There are 6 bulleted directives listed in Section 27 of the WHS Act.
+With examples provided, the list becomes 11 routine actions that directors must involve themselves in to demonstrate "due diligence."
 The list is not exhaustive.

-• While the duties are non-delegable duties, officers use their leadership team and other resources to assist with fulfilling their requirements, but may not transfer or subcontract the duty itself to another.
+While the duties are non-delegable duties, directors use their leadership team and other resources to assist with fulfilling their requirements, but may not transfer the duty to another staff member nor subcontract the duty to another contractor.
 (Ref S.14 and S.272 of the WHS Act.)

-• There does not need to be an incident for an Officer to breach their duty to exercise due diligence.
-An officer may be found guilty of an offence whether or not the PCBU has been found guilty or convicted of an offence.
+There does not need to be an incident for a director to breach their duty to exercise due diligence.
+Any executive deemed an "officer of the PCBU" may be found guilty of an offence whether or not the PCBU itself has been found guilty or convicted of an offence.

 NOTE: This course is not suitable for businesses who manage operations in Victoria.
 Victorian health and safety legislation does not specify any direct due diligence functions for officers.
 Victorian operations must be in compliance with the OHS requirements of their own jurisdiction.